MozillaSecurity/FuzzManager/README.md

 ### Using Apache+WSGI for a production setup

-To properly run FuzzManager in a production setup, using Apache+WSGI is the recommended way.
+To properly run WebCompatManager in a production setup, using Apache+WSGI is the recommended way.

-In the `examples/apache2/` directory you'll find an example vhost file that shows you how to run FuzzManager in an Apache+WSGI setup.
+In the `examples/apache2/` directory you'll find an example vhost file that shows you how to run WebCompatManager in an Apache+WSGI setup.
 You should adjust the configuration to use HTTPs if you don't plan to use any sort of TLS load balancer in front of it.